U.S. Steel

 - Ovens

-Who Is at Risk of Asbestos Exposure?
+Who Was at Risk of Asbestos Exposure at U.S. Steel?

 Anyone who worked in a U.S. Steel facility, especially during the decades of heavy asbestos use, could have been exposed.
 Those workers may now face illness many years later.
 Asbestos fibers get into internal tissue and cause damage that can lead to asbestosis, lung cancer, and mesothelioma.

 Some workers faced greater risks than others.
 Anyone handling asbestos directly, for instance, those putting in or changing asbestos insulating materials, risked damaging and inhaling the fibers.
-Maintenance workers of all types faced high risks too, but any worker there could have easily been exposed by fibers in the air.

 Past workers faced the most significant risks of dangerous exposure, but current workers can still be exposed.
 Many facilities still have asbestos in some materials.
 Companies are much more careful now than in the past and provide better protection.
 However, mistakes still happen, and the risk is still there.

-Asbestos Violations and Lawsuits
+U.S. Steel Asbestos Violations

-A 2016 fine from OSHA (Occupational Safety and Health Administration) illustrates the ongoing risk for asbestos exposure for steelworkers.
+A 2016 fine from OSHA (Occupational Safety and Health Administration) illustrates the ongoing risk of asbestos exposure for steelworkers.
 OSHA found that U.S. Steel exposed workers twice in succession, in February and then in March of 2016.[2]

 The incidents occurred at the coke production facility in Pittsburgh.
 Some of the workers had to remove packing material with asbestos.
 Others were ordered to burn and remove a piece of rotted pipe that contained asbestos.
 OSHA fined U.S. Steel $170,000 for these violations.[2]

 As with a similar incident in 2011, investigators found that U.S. Steel failed in its duty to protect workers from asbestos.
 The company did not provide a regulated area for asbestos or warn them that the materials they handled contained asbestos.
-Several other failures cited included inappropriate containment and disposal and a lack of asbestos safety training.[2]

-One notable lawsuit ended in a $250 million verdict against U.S. Steel in 2003.
+- One notable lawsuit ended in a $250 million verdict against U.S. Steel in 2003.
 Roby Whittington sued the company after developing mesothelioma.
 He worked at the Gary Works between 1950 and 1981 and handled asbestos materials, including pipe coverings, insulation, and gaskets.[4]

 What Can I Do if I Worked at U.S. Steel?